EXISTS and NOT EXISTS

 );

-The subquery in the WHERE clause filters the users table to only include users who have selected at least one course.
+The subquery in the WHERE clause ensures the users table only returns those with at least one course.

 Output: